It is always the perfect time to consider photography gadgets to add to your photography repertoire.

 While not one of your essential photography gadgets, you may find that a tripod for your camera or your iPhone would come in handy for family photos, still shots, and travel photography.

-You may wish to invest in a Mini Tripod that would be easily transportable.
+You may wish to invest in a Mini Tripod [affiliates] that would be easily transportable.

-Or a more substantial Tripod for a variety of shooting situations.
+Or a more substantial Tripod for a variety of photography situations.

 The GorillaPod might be a great in between tripod if your camera and lens fit the 6.6 pound weight specification.